mpodlasin/mpodlasin-website/src/pages/articles/haskell-i.md

 Arguably this way of writing the function looks the most exotic and the most challening.

 It uses what is know as "guards".
 A guard is basicaly a condition, which is placed between `|` and `=` characters.
-When the condition is satisfied, the function that is defined after `=` gets executed.
+When the condition is satisfied, a function body that is defined after `=` gets executed.

 In our case the first guard is `b == True`.
-But, just as before, we can write the same condition as simply `b`.
-If `b` is True, this condition is satisfied and the part that returns False will be executed.
+But - just as before - we can write the same condition as simply `b`.
+If `b` is True, this condition is satisfied and the function body that returns False will be executed.

-Otherwise (so when `b` is not True), the part that returns True will be executed.
+Otherwise (so when `b` is not True), the function body that returns True will be executed.

-Interestingly, there is nothing magical about the keyword `otherwise` here.
-(Are you noticing a pattern here, where some "feature" of the language is not actually a feature, but simply something that someone coded in that language?)
+Interestingly, there is nothing magical about the keyword `otherwise`.
+(Are you noticing a pattern, where some "feature" of the language is not actually a feature, but simply something coded in that language?)

 You can convince yourself that this is true by writing `otherwise` in the `ghci` console.
 As a response you will see: